Hot Creek Geothermal Area

 Hot Creek has been closed to all bathing activities since May 2006

-Hot Creek Geothermal Site is located in a small canyon of Mammoth Creek that flows through the Long Valley Caldera within the boundary of the Inyo National Forest.
-The name of the stream is changed to Hot Creek when it enters the Hot Creek Gorge which features fumaroles, steam vents, series of hot springs, and boiling blue pools lined with white calcium carbonate deposits.
+Hot Creek Geothermal Site is located in a small canyon of Hot Creek that flows through the Long Valley Caldera within the boundary of the Inyo National Forest.

-Created over 700 thousand years ago by massive volcanic explosions, the 10 by 18 miles depression or caldera in the Earth's crust is situated in the large volcanic basin.
-The water from melted snow in the Sierra Nevada filters down through cracks in the Earth's crust and then heated to 430°F (220°C) by the molten magma beneath the Inyo Crater and Domes.
+Created over 700,000 years ago by massive volcanic explosions, the 10 by 18 miles depression, or caldera, in the Earth's crust is situated in a large volcanic basin.
+The water from melted snow in the Sierra Nevada filters down through cracks in the Earth's crust and is then heated to 430°F (220°C) by the molten magma beneath the Inyo Crater and Domes.

 Hot Creek Geological Site